Deliciously Organic - Carrie Korem, FNTP

 Instructions

-1. Put chopped chocolate in a blender.
+Put the chocolate in a blender.
 Bring cream to a simmer over medium heat.
 Just when cream simmers pour it over the chocolate in the blender, put the top on the blender and blend until smooth.
-Add eggs, pinch of salt, and vanilla and blend until smooth.
+Add the egg yolks, pinch of salt, and vanilla and blend until smooth.
+Divide into 4 small bowls and serve warm or cold.

 Posts may contain affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.